keyboard_arrow_up

 Standards & Specifications for Locks

-The two most widely accepted and trusted standards organizations for assessing lock quality are the Underwriters Laboratories (UL) and the American National Standards Institute (ANSI).
-UL is an independent product safety certification organization that helps manufacturers, suppliers and operators create, sell and use products that are safe, secure and highly performative.
-They do so using services including: advisory services, inspection, education and training, marketing claim verification, auditing and analytics and certification solutions.
-ANSI/BHMA (Builders Hardware Manufacturers Association) is a private, non-profit organization that produces an accredited grading system with which you can classify different hardware products by grade.
-These grades identify progressive levels of performance benchmarks, quality and durability.
+The two most prominent organizations for lock standards are Underwriters Laboratories (UL) and the American National Standards Institute (ANSI).
+UL is an independent safety certification organization that helps manufacturers ensure products are safe and reliable through services like inspection, training, marketing claim verification, auditing, and certification.
+ANSI/BHMA (Builders Hardware Manufacturers Association) is a non-profit group that sets hardware grading standards, allowing products to be classified by grade based on quality, durability, and performance benchmarks.

 Choose the Right Lock Manufacturer